My name is Mirsa and I’m from Panama.

 As soon as I started my pathway course, I could tell that I was going to enjoy it.
 The content was so interesting, and the teachers and staff were all extremely helpful and kind.

-What I learned on my pathway course
+What I learnt on my pathway course

 I was also taught about BU Harvard Referencing for essays, which helped me a lot when I progressed to university because it meant that I was already familiar with it and it wasn’t completely new to me.